Terang Boelan: Plot

-Rohaya (Roekiah) must separate from her lover, Kasim (Rd Mochtar), so that she can marry her father's choice, the disreputable but rich Musa (Eddie T. Effendi).
+Rohaya must separate from her lover, Kasim, so that she can marry her father's choice, the disreputable but rich Musa.
 The night before the wedding, Kasim plays the song "Terang Boelan" for Rohaya, and they agree to elope.
 The following day, Rohaya and Kasim escape from Sawoba Island to Malacca, where Kasim begins work at a drydock and Rohaya keeps busy as a housewife.
-They discover that Kasim's old friend, Dullah (Kartolo), has lived in Malacca for some time.
+They discover that Kasim's old friend Dullah has lived in Malacca for some time.

 Their life together is interrupted when Musa, who is revealed to be an opium dealer, discovers them.
-While Kasim is away at work, Rohaya's father (Muhin) comes and takes her back to Sawoba.
+While Kasim is away at work, Rohaya's father comes and takes her back to Sawoba.
 Kasim, having discovered Musa's deeds, also returns to Sawoba and rallies the villagers to his side by telling them of Musa's opium dealings.
 He and Musa begin fighting.
 When it appears Kasim may lose, he is saved by Dullah, who had followed him back to Sawoba.
 The villagers and Rohaya's father agree that Kasim and Rohaya should be together, as they are truly in love.